Perceptual learning

-It can be fairly easy to confuse category learning and perceptual learning.
-Category learning is "an assumed fixed, pre-established perceptual representation to describe the objects to be categorized."
-Category learning is built upon perceptual learning because you are showing a distinction of what the objects are.
-Perceptual learning is defined as a "change in perception as a product of experience, and has reviewed evidence demonstrating that discrimination between otherwiords that sound similar to their native language.
-They now can tell the difference whereas in category learning they are trying to separate the two.

-Examples

 Basic sensory discrimination

 Laboratory studies reported many examples of dramatic improvements in sensitivities from appropriately structured perceptual learning tasks.
 In visual Vernier acuity tasks, observers judge whether one line is displaced above or below a second line.
 Untrained observers are often already very good with this task, but after training, observers' threshold has been shown to improve as much as 6 fold.
 Similar improvements have been found for visual motion discrimination and orientation sensitivity.

 In visual search tasks, observers are asked to find a target object hidden among distractors or in noise.
 Studies of perceptual learning with visual search show that experience leads to great gains in sensitivity and speed.
 In one study by Karni and Sagi, the time it took for subjects to search for an oblique line among a field of horizontal lines was found to improve dramatically, from about 200ms in one session to about 50ms in a later session.
 With appropriate practice, visual search can become automatic and very efficient, such that observers do not need more time to search when there are more items present on the search field.
 Tactile perceptual learning has been demonstrated on spatial acuity tasks such as tactile grating orientation discrimination, and on vibrotactile perceptual tasks such as frequency discrimination; tactile learning on these tasks has been found to transfer from trained to untrained fingers.
 Practice with Braille reading and daily reliance on the sense of touch may underlie the enhancement in tactile spatial acuity of blind compared to sighted individuals.